maryrosecook/islaclj/README.md

 Enter commands into the REPL.
 Valid expressions, so far:

     age is 1
-    guitar is a instrument
+    garden is a room
-    guitar sound is 'rarrrrrrrrrrrrowwrrrrrrrrrrrrr'
+    garden summary is 'A bird chirrups.'

 ### Run the tests